ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 We have retrieved $$p_{\theta}(\mathbf{x} | \mathbf{z})$$ and $$P_{\theta}(\mathbf{z})$$, which are "easy to compute".
 However, the problem of this decomposition is the presence of the sum of a product.
-This makes the log-likelihood function being non-convex (as a function of $$\theta$$), so direct optimization is intractable (see [this post for a discussion](https://stats.stackexchange.com/questions/94559/why-is-optimizing-a-mixture-of-gaussian-directly-computationally-hard)).
+This makes the log-likelihood function being non-convex as a function of $$\theta$$, so direct optimization is intractable (see [this post for a discussion](https://stats.stackexchange.com/questions/94559/why-is-optimizing-a-mixture-of-gaussian-directly-computationally-hard)).

 We would like to let the $$\log$$ inside the sum (which is not possible directly because $$\log$$ is not linear!).
-See for example the expression:
+See for example:
 $$\sum_{\mathbf{z}} \log p_{\theta}(\mathbf{x}, \mathbf{z}) = \sum_{\mathbf{z}} \log p_{\theta}(\mathbf{x} | \mathbf{z}) + \sum_{\mathbf{z}} \log P(\mathbf{z}).$$
 This expression would be easy to maximize over $$\theta$$.

 ## Step by step from likelihood towards EM

-## The EM algorithm

-## References

-## Step by step advances to the EM algorithm

 Basicly, EM will find a mean to include the $$\log$$ inside the sum.
 To do this, we let $$\mathbf{z}$$ any element of $$\lbrace 1, \ldots, K \rbrace^n$$